-We leveraged this ambiguity, and experimented with methods that create synthetic labels from a cascade of feature transformations and also derive feature functions in a different space from the labels themselves.
-We improved this with regularization and also by creating synthetic labels additionally from the label space.

-Although we found inspiration in deep-learning and neural-network methods, by leveraging the label space as (an advantage particular to multi-label data), we were able to create methods which do not need gradient-based back propagation to train inner units: multiple hierarchical layers are created instantly from combinations of input and output.
+Leveraging the synthetic labels means that our methods do not need gradient-based back propagation to train inner nodes: multiple levels are created instantly from combinations of input and output.
+The methods we presented outperformed a variety of related algorithms.
+In future work, we intend to investigate the output of combining this methodology of synthetic labels to speed up existing gradient descent algorithms.

-On ordinary datasets our automatically created inner synthetic label nodes appear to be sufficient.
-The methods we presented outperformed related algorithms.
-It would of course be beneficial to estimate how many synthetic nodes are necessary for a particular concept, or to combine integrate these with advanced gradient descent algorithms.
-In future work, we intend to investigate these promising lines of development.